Well, maybe the word is “depressing” more than true, or a phrase, “true and depressing”.

 I’m sorry, I’m really too busy to talk with you but good luck with your whatever it is you’re selling.

-Of course, they went on to see a lot of Cherry Garcia and Phish Food over the years.
+Of course, they went on to sell a lot of Cherry Garcia and Phish Food over the years.

 Their story seems to me a much truer version of how companies become successful than this myth of a startup that gets a pile of investor cash, shows massive growth and turns into a unicorn farting cupcakes.